Learn About Criminal Justice

 Another relatively new development in criminal justice is the modern police force.
 Once viewed as the duty and responsibility of every male citizen, maintaining safe and secure communities has now become a function of the government.

-The criminal justice system continues to evolve through the work of criminologists and law enforcement professionals as we search for ways to better serve victims, witnesses, society and even suspects and convicted criminals.
+The criminal justice system continues to evolve through the work of criminologists and law enforcement professionals as we search for ways to better serve victims, witnesses, society, suspects and convicted criminals.
 The study of criminal justice helps us learn better ways to solve a crime and protect citizens.

 Explore Careers in Criminal Justice